Week 15: Next Steps…

 Tailwind CSS • shadcn/ui -

-Web APIs — Using browser features like Fetch, localStorage, and the DOM to make pages interactive.
+Web APIs — Using the browser as a platform: Fetch, DOM, localStorage, media, and more.

 MDN Accessibility -